pheinzler/marcel_davis/README.md

 ## Setup

 Before running the application, the api token needs to be added to the environment.
-For this an environtment file can to be created.
+For this an environment file (.env) can be used.

 ```.env
 API_KEY="api-key"